 Walmart is one of the largest online marketplaces, with a wide variety of customers and shoppers.
 Boasting over 100 million unique visitors per month, Walmart offers plenty of opportunities for growth and success.

 2. No Hidden Fees

 Unlike other platforms, Walmart doesn’t charge any setup, monthly, or subscription fees.
-In fact, all sellers need to do is sign up, list their products, and start selling.
+The only fees you’ll be paying is just fulfillment fees and shipping costs.
 This is an excellent opportunity for new dropshippers, as there is no need to invest in costly resources.